matthewoke94/Puprime-trading-analytics/README.md

 ## Outcome

-Tracks 100 traders, 500 trades, 300 transactions, $928K in simulated deposits.
-Every dataset passes 6 automated data quality checks (no orphan records, no negative durations, no invalid amounts) before it's used.
-15 unit tests cover both the data generation and the analytics calculations.
+The solution generates and validates a realistic trading dataset consisting of **100 traders, 500 trades, and 300 financial transactions**, representing over **$928K in simulated deposits**.
+Before any analytics are produced, every dataset passes **six automated data quality validations** to ensure referential integrity and business rule compliance.
+The project is further supported by **15 automated unit tests**, providing confidence in both the data generation process and the analytical calculations.

 ---